atata-framework/atata.io/_includes/components/base-components/control.md

 </div>

 Scrolls to the control.
-By default uses `ScrollUsingMoveToElementAttribute` behavior.
+By default uses `ScrollsUsingScrollToElementActionAttribute` behavior.
 Also executes `TriggerEvents.BeforeScroll` and `TriggerEvents.AfterScroll` triggers.